rcc-uchicago/user-guide/docs/geospatial/index.md

-# RCC Support for Geospatial Analytics
+# RCC Support for Geospatial Data

 The RCC-GIS portal provides information for locating data, taking classes, leveraging GIS software, and exploring research projects on campus.
 RCC-GIS engages in interdisciplinary research and education with UChicago users who want to incorporate GIS methods and software.
 Spatial analysis research tools benefit any discipline using location-based data.
 RCC-GIS offers many services to the UChicago community, such as: cartography, data mining and transformation, spatial statistics, GIS desktop software, and high-performance computing solutions.